Creators-Circle/Pulser/PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "Thanks to FollowMe, I don't even have to come in.
+  "Thanks to FollowMe, I don't even have to come in to class.
 Also, why am I still recieving emails?" - Mitch Dunn

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.